Dosia124/strats/README.md

 - B - Reason/Fix
 ___
 - A - Dying on wave 5/6.
-- B - No Speedy Modificator/Using Auto-Skip
+- B - No Speedy Modificator/Using Auto-Skip.
 ___
 If you have more UNIQUE problems, DM me on discord.